vardareg/pairwise_testing/README.md

 ### 1. Context & Goal
 This project applies **Pairwise Testing (2-way combinatorial interaction testing)** to the `tabulate` library, a popular Python tool for pretty-printing tables.
 The goal is to:
 1. Model the input space of the `tabulate()` function using Factors and Levels.
+2. Inject bug to the `tabulate` library.
-2. Generate a pairwise covering array using **Microsoft PICT**.
+3. Generate a pairwise covering array using **Microsoft PICT**.
-3. Implement the tests using `pytest`.
+4. Implement the tests using `pytest`.
-4. Evaluate the effectiveness of the Pairwise suite by comparing it against a Random testing baseline with an equivalent budget.
+5. Evaluate the effectiveness of the Pairwise suite by comparing it against a Random testing baseline with an equivalent budget.

 ### 2. Test Design Specification